spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/editing-documentation-via-pull-requests.md

 ![proposing-changes](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation/3-saving-changes.png)
 6. On the **Comparing changes** page, open a pull request by clicking **Create pull request**.
 For information about pull requests, see [About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in the official GitHub documentation.
 ![comparing-changes](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation/4-creating-a-pull-request.png)
-7. On the **Open a pull request** page, the **Title** field is autopopulated with the name you gave to your commit with proposed changes from step 5.
+7. On the **Open a pull request** page, the **Title** field is autopopulated with the name you gave to your commit with the changes proposed in step 5.
+{% info_block infoBox "Renaming pull requests" %}

-8. Optional: To rename your pull request, delete the autopopulated title and enter a new one.
+To rename your pull request, delete the autopopulated title and enter a new one.

+{% endinfo_block %}

-9. Optional: On the **Write** tab, in the **## PR Description** section, add an extended description of your pull request.
+8. Optional: On the **Write** tab, in the **## PR Description** section, add an extended description of your pull request.
-10. Click **Create pull request**.
+9. Click **Create pull request**.
 ![creating-a-pull-request](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation/5-naming-the-pr-and-saving-it.png)

-Your pull request has been created.
+Your pull request is created.
 Now, it will be picked up by the Spryker docs team for review and merge.